patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/label/label.md

     <Checkbox id="label-a11y-checkbox-2" label="Standard keyboard interaction can be used to interact with the label group close button, label close button, or other interactive elements inside the chip group." description={<span><kbd>Enter</kbd> and <kbd>Space</kbd> should be able to activate the label group close button, individual label close buttons, or an overflow chip.
 This can usually be achieved by using "click" events.</span>} />
   </ListItem>
   <ListItem>
     <Checkbox id="label-a11y-checkbox-3" label="If the label group's category name or an individual label's content is truncated, the entire category name or label can receive focus, not just the close button." description={<span>This can be achieved by ensuring the category name or label component itself has the <code className="ws-code">tabindex="0"</code> attribute.
-The category name/label should then be included in the standard keyboard navigation.</span>} />
+The category name/label content should then be included in the standard keyboard navigation.</span>} />
   </ListItem>
   <ListItem>
     <Checkbox id="label-a11y-checkbox-4" label="If the label group's category name or an individual label's content is truncated, it has a tooltip that displays on hover or focus." description={<span>Follow the <Link href="/components/tooltip/accessibility">tooltip accessibility documentation</Link>.</span>} />